clintjedwards/gofer/README.md

 ## Features:

-- Deploy it as a single static binary.
+- Deploy Gofer as a single static binary, manage Gofer through the included command line interface.
-- Write your pipelines in a programming language you're familar with. (**Go** or **Rust** for now).
+- Write your pipelines in a programming language you're familar with; stop cobbling together unfamiliar yaml. (**Go** or **Rust** for now).
+- Test and run your pipelines locally; No more <i>"commit it and see"</i> testing.
-- Pluggable: Write your own triggers, shared tasks, and more in any language (through GRPC).
+- Pluggable: Write your own extensions, shared tasks, and more in any language (through GRPC).
 - DAG(Directed Acyclic Graph) support.
-- Reliability tooling: A/B test, version, and canary new pipelines.
+- Reliability tooling: Version, Blue/Green deploy, and canary deploy updated versions of your pipelines.
 - Bring your own everything!
 Secret store, object store, container scheduler.
 Gofer has the interfaces to support all of them.

 ## Demo: